Summary

 - Arkansas, Iowa, Massachusetts, California, Colorado, Connecticut, Delaware, Georgia, Maryland, New Mexico, South Carolina, and Virginia provide a tax credit equal to a percentage of the value of the conservation easement or land donated to be applied to state income taxes (subject to various limitations; easements only in AR, CO & MD).

-- Colorado, New Mexico, South Carolina, and Virginia allow landowners to transfer their credits in order to allow realization of the full potential of their tax credits.
+- Colorado, New Mexico, South Carolina, and Virginia allow landowners to transfer their credits to allow the realization of the full potential of their tax credits.
 Transferring credits can often result in an immediate cash benefit for a landowner.

 - New York allows 25% of the property taxes paid on land protected by a conservation easement to be used as a credit against state income tax liability each year.